curl/everything-curl/http/postvspost.md

 When we are talking browsers and HTML, the standard way is to offer a form to the user that sends off data when the form has been filled in.
-The `<form>` tag is what makes one of those appear on the web page.
+The `<form>` tag is what makes one of those appear on the webpage.
 The tag instructs the browser how to format its POST.
 If the form tag includes `enctype=multipart/form-data`, it tells the browser to send the data as a [multipart formpost](multipart.md) which you make with curl's `-F`